 \section{Conclusion}

-Contrastive learning (CL) is a powerful technique that enables the creation of meaningful features without relying on labeled information.
-In the initial phase of CL, the focus lies on learning these features, which are subsequently classified using a linear classifier trained on labeled data.
-Although previous theoretical studies have explored the relationship between the supervised loss in the second phase and the unsupervised loss in the first phase, aiming to explain how the unsupervised loss supports the supervised loss, no theoretical investigation has examined the connection between the unsupervised loss in the first phase and the \textit{robust} supervised loss in the second phase.
-Such an analysis can provide valuable insights into establishing an effective unsupervised loss in the initial phase.
-To address this research gap, our paper develops rigorous theories to identify the specific components within the supervised loss that contribute to the robustness of the supervised loss.
-Lastly, we conduct a series of experiments to validate our theoretical findings.
+Contrastive learning is a powerful technique that enables learning of meaningful features without relying on labeled information.
+Its initial phase focuses on learning these features, which are subsequently classified using a linear classifier trained on labeled data.
+Although previous theoretical studies have explored the relationship between the supervised loss in the second phase and the unsupervised loss in the first phase, none has examined the connection between the first phase's loss and the second phase's \textit{robust} supervised loss.
+To address this research gap, our paper develops rigorous theories to identify the specific components within the unsupervised loss that contribute to the robustness of the supervised loss.
+Lastly, we conduct extensive experiments to validate our theoretical findings.